 If you’re in charge of company-owned devices for a business, you probably want to prohibit private browsing.
 Removing this option on company devices will make it easier to ensure employees aren’t using them for anything not work-related.
 With that in mind, here’s how to close private browsing and fully disable it.

-How to Turn Private Browsing on or off
+How to Turn Private Browsing On or Off on Your iPhone

 The private browsing feature on Safari is remarkably simple to use.
 To turn private browsing on, follow these steps: